MihneaTs1/competibest.nvim/README.md

 *CompetiBest's split UI*
 </div>

-`competitest.nvim` is a testcase manager and checker.
+`competibest.nvim` is a testcase manager and checker.
 It saves you time in competitive programming contests by automating common tasks related to testcase management.
 It can compile, run and test your solutions across all the available testcases, displaying results in a nice interactive user interface.

 ## Features
 - Multiple languages supported: it works out of the box with C, C++, Rust, Java and Python, but other languages can be [configured](#customize-compile-and-run-commands)